 Roast tomatoes at 375F/190C for ~10 minutes, until tomatoes are soft and bubbling.

-At the same time, add pasta and chopped rapini to boiling water (this is the trick to getting delicious, not bitter, rapini).
+At the same time, add pasta and chopped rappini to boiling water (this is the trick to getting delicious, not bitter, rappini).
 Cook on medium-high for 10-12 minutes (or according to package directions), until pasta is al dente.

 Drain pasta and rapini very well (do not rinse), then add back to the emptied pot.
 Add the roasted tomatoes, pesto and sun-dried tomatoes (if using) and stir until combined.
 Salt and pepper to taste.